Intrigue (1947 film): Critical

 In his review of Intrigue for The New York Times, Thomas M. Pryor considered the film a "conventional exercise in screen melodramatics " and George Raft's role as "... all so much wasted effort on his part for no one could possibly inject any semblance of verisimilitude into the hopeless botch of incident [sic] which Barry Trivers and George Slavin set to paper under the impression that they were writing a screen play."

 The Los Angeles Times called it "an intense melodrama which offers George Raft one of his best roles."

 Filmink wrote an appreciation of Helena Carter which referred to this movie saying her performance "helped establish what would be her stock in trade character – a good girl sexually attracted to the bad boy hero; moral, but not a stick in the mud; intelligent and spirited.
 She's fully present and focused in her scenes with Raft – her eyes are alive, interested, alert; she's aware, not naive, nobody's fool.
 The film would have been far better off with more of her and less of the self-righteous reporter... who is going to expose Raft."

 Radio adaptation

-On May 10, 1948, George Raft and June Havoc reprised their film roles in Intrigue with a 60-minute radio adaptation of the film for a "Lux Radio Theater" broadcast.
+On May 10, 1948, George Raft and June Havoc reprised their film roles in Intrigue with a 60-minute radio adaptation of the film for a Lux Radio Theater broadcast.

 Star Films

-Star Films would later made Outpost in Morocco (1949).
+Star Films would later make Outpost in Morocco (1949).
 They announced plans for Mississippi Gambler and a film about Panama written by Robert Graves.
 The latter two films were not made and neither was another announced project, The French Secret Service.
-However Raft later appeared in A Bullet for Joey for Bischoff.
+However Raft later appeared in A Bullet for Joey for Bischoff, starring with Edward G. Robinson for the second time.